 Finally, it seems all parties are involved in an a deliberate attempt to de-educate voters about the local political landscape.
 Each party will use the poll or election result that says they will win, or failing that just make up some data.
 This example from Lambeth ignores the Green Party (who were actually second in the previous local election) and makes no mention of where the data comes from.
 Whilst this Lib Dem leaflet skews the scale to give the result they want.

 There are a couple of very simple changes to the law that would help clean up this little corner of politics and hopefully improve people’s respect for the process.
 Firstly, if all candidates had to log a digital copy of every leaflet they put out with the Electoral Comission then there would be much more transparency and hopefully less misbehaving.

 Secondly, we need a Political Advertising Standards law – any claims made on leaflets or posters should spell out the source for the claim.
 If we require it of anti-aging cream, we should require it of our politicians.
 The data collected by The Straight Choice will be made avalible to anyone who wants it, and the website will remains open after the election – the next campaign begins now.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.